Q: If a person opts out of buying insurance, then gets in an accident and goes to a hospital emergency room – what happens?

 It should also be noted that since health insurance is now guaranteed-issue (pre-existing conditions aren’t a barrier to enrollment), coverage can only be purchased during open enrollment, or during a special enrollment period triggered by a qualifying event And in most cases, qualifying events only trigger special enrollment periods if you already had coverage in place before the qualifying event; in other words, some qualifying events only allow you to change plans, but not necessarily to newly enroll in coverage.

 There have been some misconceptions about the limited enrollment windows, with people talking about buying health insurance from the back of an ambulance.
-That won’t work however — if you’re uninsured and you get sick or injured outside of open enrollment, you’ll have to wait until the next open enrollment period to sign up for coverage.
+That won’t work however – if you’re uninsured and you get sick or injured outside of open enrollment, you’ll have to wait until the next open enrollment period – until you have a qualifying event – to sign up for coverage.

 The same limited enrollment windows apply to people who have access to coverage from an employer, which is where most non-elderly Americans get their health insurance.
 You can’t just sign up for your employer’s plan anytime you want.
 You have to either enroll when you’re first eligible, during the annual enrollment window, or when you experience a qualifying event.